 Joining Your Hexagons

 After you've crocheted a pile of these hexagons, you might want to join them together to make some sort of larger project.
-If you have no idea how to do that, this article will help: how to join granny squares.
 These methods work for joining squares, hexagons, or other crocheted pieces together.